firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-29-how-to-haunt-your-local-forest.md

 Calling your local officials — this part’s easy.
 You did it before, remember?
 Found the number for the warden, left messages until they finally called you back three days later.

-You had read the entire hunting code, front to back, making a mental list of specific parts that the hunter violated.
+You had read the entire hunting code front to back, making a mental list of specific parts that the hunter violated.
 One: He was on the pedestrian path.
 Two: His gun wasn't stowed but was loaded, in his hands.
 Three: The “warning shot” was fired horizontal to the land, not vertically into the air.

 But the warden interrupted you.
 “Sometime’s hunter’s’ll shoot a dog.”